xerillum/M-Key-Picker/README.md

 # M-Key-Picker
-Tool to pick which M+ Key your group should run
+Google Sheets tool to pick which M+ Key your group should run